This example builds a machine learning model to develop an electronic nose for detecting alcohols.

 • 1-Isobutanol: 0 0 0 0 1.

-As we can see, the target is well-distributed since there is the same number for the five different alcohol types.
+As we can see, the target is well-distributed, with the same number for each of the five different alcohol types.

-Finally, the inputs-targets correlations might indicate to us what factors most influence.
+Finally, the input-target correlations might indicate to us what factors most influence.

 3. Neural network

-The second step is to choose a neural networkClassification problems, it is usually composed by:
+The second step is to choose a neural network.
+In classification problems, one typically composes:

 • A scaling layer.